pmknutsen/whiskertracker/README.md

 Compiled binaries are included for Windows and Linux (32-bit Matlab)

 Note that 64-bit Matlab is currently not supported.
-C source-code is included and may be compiled (and then shared!) for 64-bit Matlab (and Mac) with minor modifications.
+C source-code is included and may be compiled (and then shared!) for 64-bit Matlab (or Mac) with minor modifications.

+##Reference
+Please cite any use of this work as:
+>"Knutsen, Derdikman & Ahissar (2005) “Tracking Whisker and Head Movements in Unrestrained Behaving Rodents.”
+Journal of Neurophysiology 93 (4) 2294–301."

 ##License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.